-A contract to provide East and North Hertfordshire NHS Trust (ENHT) with a new electronic patient record (EPR) has been awarded to Dedalus.
+East and North Hertfordshire NHS Trust (ENHT) has renewed its new electronic patient record (EPR) contract with Dedalus.

 The contract began on 7 July 2022, the same day it was awarded, and will run for three years, ending on 6 July 2025.
 According to a notice, the total value of the contract is £2,850,000.